john-hix/s25-Red-1/README.md

 the make commands provided.
 See the `Makefile` contents for a examples of cli program invocations and links to related documentation.

+## Mirroring CI (GitHub Actions)

+To run all the checks that CI will run when you open a pull request, issue `make all-checks`.

 ## Setup

 Install make using your OS's method.